Bronski Beat: 1985–1995: Somerville's departure, John Foster and Jonathan Hellyer eras

-2007–2016: Steve Bronski solo activities, new version of Bronski Beat
+2007–2016: Bronski solo activities and resurrection of Bronski Beat

 In 2007, Steve Bronski remixed the song "Stranger to None" by the UK alternative rock band, All Living Fear.
 Four different mixes were made, with one appearing on their retrospective album, Fifteen Years After.
 Bronski also remixed the track "Flowers in the Morning" by Northern Irish electronic band Electrobronze in 2007, changing the style of the song from classical to Hi-NRG disco.

 In 2015, Steve Bronski teamed up as a one-off with Jessica James (aka Barbara Bush) and said that she reminded him of Divine, because of her look and Eartha Kitt-like sound.
 The one-off project was to cover the track he made in 1989.

 In 2016, Steve Bronski again teamed up with Ian Donaldson, with the aim of bringing Bronski Beat back, enlisting a new singer, Stephen Granville.
 In 2017, the new Bronski Beat released a reworked version of "Age of Consent" entitled "Age of Reason".
 Out & About, the unreleased Bronski Beat album from 1987, was released digitally via Steve Bronski's website.
 The album features the original tracks plus remixes by Bronski.

-2017-present: Deaths of Larry Steinbachek and Steve Bronski
+2017–present: deaths of Steinbachek and Bronski

-On 12 January 2017, it was revealed that Larry Steinbachek had died the previous month after a short battle with cancer, with his family and friends at his bedside.
+On 12 January 2017, it was revealed that Steinbachek had died the previous month after a short battle with cancer, with his family and friends at his bedside.
 He was 56.
+Bronski died on 7 December 2021, at the age of 61, in a Central London flat fire.